efranke22/nick-erin-capstone/README.md

 test.
 From the Moran’s I test we learned the SAR model yielded strong evidence in support of independent residuals.
 This evidence was significantly weaker for the CAR model, implying remaining spatial autocorrelation in the residuals.
-The BIC (a criterion for model selection) was also superior for the SAR model in comparison to the CAR model, and thus we decided to proceed with the SAR structure.
+The BIC (a criterion used for model selection) was also superior for the SAR model in comparison to the CAR model, and thus we decided to proceed with the SAR structure.
 While we tested multiple other SAR models with different combinations of